marbl/MHAP/docs/source/installation.rst

     $ ant

 This will compile the program and create a target/mhap-0.1.jar file which you can use to run MHAP.
+The quick-start instructions assume you are in the target directory when running the program.
+You can also use the target/mhap-0.1.tar file to copy MHAP to a different system or directory.